aku11i/rssified/README.md

 I created RSS feeds for my favorite websites because they are not providing them. 🥺

-This repository has useful functions to make RSS feed for any websites easily.
+This repository has useful functions to make RSS feed for any websites easily.<br>
 You can fork this repository and get started to create your own RSS feed.

 ## RSSified Websites